jerry81/GHP/2025/oct.md

   - 3/4 restaurant orders in america not eaten in restaurant
   - nvidia nvqlink
     - quantum processor connected to gpu based supercpus
+  - aws cloud share down to 38% vs 50% in 2018
+- tech
+  - UN  goal of 1.5C cap will fail
+  - iceland now has mosquitoes, climate change
+  - aws outage caused by single point of failure

 - 10/28